meelgroup/csb/INSTALLING.md

 $ command -v ldconfig && sudo ldconfig
 ```

-Alternatively, these commands are pre-configused in `scripts/deps/setup-minisat.sh` and `scripts/deps/setup-cms.sh` (respectively).
+Alternatively, these commands are pre-configured in `scripts/deps/setup-csb.sh`.
+After running the script, run `source ~/.bashrc` so CMake can locate the installed dependencies.

 #### Building against non-installed libraries